There’s routes for every skill level

 Read about our favorite spots when we climb in Rumney

-I schist you not, the climbing here is world-class!
+The climbing here is world-class!

 Tucked away in New Hampshire with Rattlesnake Mountain as its backdrop, Rumney has what’s considered by many to be the finest sport climbing in the Northeast.
 The crags have grades from 5.3 to 5.15a, so there’s definitely a route for every level of climber.
 What’s more is that those grades ALL have quality climbs associated with them, and every grade in between.
 So there you go.
-But it’s not just the massive amounts of routes that are a draw to the area, it’s the rock itself, schist, which has striking woodgrain-like quality to it, adds to the already special allure of Rumney.
+But it’s not just the massive amounts of routes that are a draw to the area, it’s the rock itself, schist, which has striking, woodgrain-like quality to it, adds to the already special allure of Rumney.

 A little more on all those routes